Address: 328 Hawkesbury Valley Way, Richmond

 Phone: 02 4573 6181

 If you want to design your day out with friends and take a tour around your favourite locale, you will want comfort, perhaps a mini coach seating 24.
 Whether you are shopping, wine tasting or peeking into the Hawkesbury's iconic buildings and graveyards, a coach with air-conditioning, seatbelts for safety along and a friendly driver fit the requirements.
 You design; Good AZ Gold will deliver.

-We visited Good AZ Gold in late 2016 only days after owner Ryan Thompson purchased two luxury executive coaches - 49 black leather seats with plenty of leg space.
+We visited Good AZ Gold in late 2017 just days after owner Ryan Thompson purchased two luxury executive coaches - 49 black leather seats with plenty of leg space.
 These are perfect for those very special occasions or for impressing special guests.

 Good AZ Gold is a reliable charter company, providing clean well-maintained coaches seating from 21 to 68 passengers.
 Wedding parties and special events are their specialty.
 Comfort and reliability is the buzz line at GAZG.

 Though our brief spin around the track was a 'white knuckle' effort, we watched youngsters take to the tracks like pros.
 No fear here as they seemed to love the 'S' bends.

 The track is 800 metres long and 8 metres wide.
 The combination of tight turns and long straights allow drivers to reach maximum speed - with eyes wide open of course!
 We threw a 14th birthday party at Indy800 for a grandson and what an event for a dozen teens!
 We were the favourite nanna at least for a short while.

 Carts are for rent -- there are numerous options.
 However, you can bring your own - many enthusiasts do.
 This family-established and family-owned business has been around since 1997.

 Address: 61 Hawkesbury Valley Way

 Phone: 02 4577 6600